 Coming Together for a Fairer, Kinder Future

 2020 continues to be a year of upheaval and, in many ways, horror at times.
 From bushfires and Brexit to Coronavirus and now, once again, the ugly spectre of racism rears its head.
+2020 is demanding change, it is demanding that we stand together to ensure that all of these events have not occurred in vain.
+How will you promote a fairer, kinder future?
+Below, I outline my thought process at the moment.

 The death in the United States of George Floyd while in police custody is shocking and heart-breaking and I salute those who are stepping up to raise awareness and protest at this and the many injustices we are challenged with.
 There seem to be so many this year it can be overwhelming and hard to know where and how to act, at times it feels like being a heavyweight boxer caught on the ropes, taking a pummeling.